Working Cocker spaniels are intelligent, active dogs that will have been bred from parents proven as working dogs.

 - He should not chase after it and should remain steady.

-- Once the game is shot you may need him to retrieve it, often finding it himself and bringing it into hand.
+- Once the game is shot you may need a Cocker spaniel to retrieve it, often finding it himself and bringing it into hand.

 - He should not damage the game.